ims-student-projects/Braint/evaluator/README.md

 0.048   0.167	0.0	0.0 	0.0  	0.0	 0.0	 0.0	 0.0	 0.0	0.17	 1.0	0.0 	0.0
 ```

+(This is a case when a dummy prediction was used.
+All predictions were "joy".)

 ## 2. Usage & Requirements
 + Run with Python3
 + Can be executed with `main.py` (from within the directory `evaluator`), which is meant as an example of usage.